-13.10.4.
+13.6.4.
 Certificate Template & Template CA Import into Client (Browser/SSL Client)

-To enable the SSL App Server, do either of the following:
+To enable the SSL app server, do either of the following:

-- · Create a Certificate Template to utilize a Self-Signed Certificate. - · Import a pre-signed Certificate into MarkLogic.
+- Create a Certificate Template to utilize a Self-Signed Certificate. - · Import a pre-signed Certificate into MarkLogic Server.

-In both of the above cases, you will need to import the Certificate Authority used to sign the certificate used by MarkLogic SSL AppServer into Client Browser/SSL.
+In both of the above cases, you will need to import the Certificate Authority used to sign the certificate used by MarkLogic Server SSL app server into Client Browser/SSL.
 For example:

-· Importing a Self Signed Certificate Authority into Windows
+· Importing a Self-Signed Certificate Authority into Windows

-Once template is created, you can link your Template with your App Server to enable the SSL-based App Server.
+Once template is created, you can link your Template with your app server to enable the SSL-based app server.

-13.10.5.
+13.6.5.
 Certificate CN as Internal User vs External Name-Based Internal User

-Difference between the two options lies in if the Certificate CN field User (demoUser1 in our example) exists in MarkLogic Security Database as an internal user verses if the user retrieved from the Certificate Subject field is mapped as an external name to any existing user.
+The difference between the two options lies in if the Certificate CN field User (demoUser1 in our example) exists in the MarkLogic Server Security database as an internal user versus if the user retrieved from the Certificate Subject field is mapped as an external name to any existing user.

-Certificate CN Field Value as MarkLogic Security Database Internal User
+Certificate CN Field Value as MarkLogic Server Security Database Internal User

-Follow these steps to configure Certificate-Based User Authentication for the user (demoUser1) as a MarkLogic internal user:
+Follow these steps to configure Certificate-Based User Authentication for the user (demoUser1) as a MarkLogic Server internal user:

-1. Create the user demoUser1 with the necessary roles in the MarkLogic Security database (Internal User).

-2. On the AppServer page, set the authentication schema to "Certificate" with Internal Security to set to "true".
-Unless you want to have some users authenticated as an External User as well, leave External Security object to "none".

-3. The AppServer will also select the CA that will be used to sign Client/User Certificate as accepted Certificate Authorities (See section CA Certificate earlier for example).
+- 1. Create the user demoUser1 with the necessary roles in the MarkLogic Server Security database (Internal User). - 2.
+On the AppServer page, set the authentication schema to "Certificate" with Internal Security to set to "true".
+Unless you want to have some users authenticated as an external user as well, leave external security object to "none". - 3.
+The app server will also select the CA that will be used to sign Client/User Certificate as accepted Certificate Authorities (See section CA Certificate earlier for example).